 FREQUENCY applies to nonlinear calculations where a step can consist of several increments.
 Default is FREQUENCY=1, which indicates that the results of all increments will be stored.
 FREQUENCY=N with N an integer indicates that the results of every Nth increment will be stored.
 The final results of a step are always stored.
 If you only want the final results, choose N very big.
-The value of N applies to \OUTPUT,\ELEMENT OUTPUT, \EL FILE, \ELPRINT, \NODE OUTPUT, \NODE FILE, \NODE PRINT, \FACE PRINT,\CONTACT OUTPUT, \CONTACT FILE and \CONTACT PRINT.
+The value of N applies to OUTPUT,ELEMENT OUTPUT, EL FILE, ELPRINT, NODE OUTPUT, NODE FILE, NODE PRINT, SECTION PRINT,CONTACT OUTPUT, CONTACT FILE and CONTACT PRINT.
 If the FREQUENCY parameter is used for more than one of these keywords with conflicting values of N, the last value applies to all.
 A frequency parameter stays active across several steps until it is overwritten by another FREQUENCY value or the TIME POINTS parameter.

 The 3D fluid analogue of FREQUENCY is FREQUENCYF.
-In coupled calculations FREQUENCY applies to the thermomechanical output, FREQUENCYF to the 3D fluid output.
+In coupled calculations FREQUENCY applies to the thermomechanical output, FREQUEN-CYF to the 3D fluid output.

 With the parameter GLOBAL you tell the program whether you would like the results in the global rectangular coordinate system or in the local element system.
-If an \ORIENTATION card is applied to the element at stake, this card defines the local system.
-If no \ORIENTATION card is applied to the element, the local system coincides with the global rectangular system.
+If an ORIENTATION card is applied to the element at stake, this card defines the local system.
+If no ORIENTATION card is applied to the element, the local system coincides with the global rectangular system.
 Default value for the GLOBAL parameter is GLOBAL=YES, which means that the results are stored in the global system.
 If you prefer the results in the local system, specify GLOBAL=NO.

 The parameter OUTPUT can take the value 2D or 3D.
 This has only effect for 1d and 2d elements such as beams, shells, plane stress, plane strain and axisymmetric elements AND provided it is used in the first step.
 If OUTPUT=3D, the 1d and 2d elements are stored in their expanded three-dimensional form.
 In particular, the user has the advantage to see his/her 1d/2d elements with their real thickness dimensions.
 However, the node numbers are new and do not relate to the node numbers in the input deck.
 Once selected, this parameter is active in the complete calculation.
 If OUTPUT=2D the fields in the expanded elements are averaged to obtain the values in the nodes of the original 1d and 2d elements.
 In particular, averaging removes the bending stresses in beams and shells.
 Therefore, default for beams and shells is OUTPUT=3D, for plane stress, plane strain and axisymmetric elements it is OUTPUT=2D.
+If OUTPUT=3D is selected, the parameter NSET is deactivated.

 The selection of SECTION FORCES makes sense for beam elements only.
 Furthermore, SECTION FORCES and OUTPUT=3D are mutually exclusive (if both are used the last prevails).
 If selected, the stresses in the beam nodes are replaced by the section forces.
-They are calculated in a local coordinate system consisting of the 1-direction $\mathbf{n_1}$ , the 2-direction $\mathbf{n_2}$ and 3-direction or tangential direction $\mathbf{t}$ (Figure 64).
+They are calculated in a local coordinate system consisting of the 1-direction $\mathbf{n_1}$, the 2-direction $\mathbf{n_2}$ and 3-direction or tangential direction \mathbf{t} (Figure 66).
 Accordingly, the stress components now have the following meaning: